rbleattler/mdop-docs/mdop/appv-v4/microsoft-application-virtualization-management-system-release-notes.md

 Microsoft Application Virtualization Cumulative Update 1 supports sequencing the .NET Framework on Windows XP (SP2 or later).
 Sequencing routines for .NET applications that were written for SoftGrid 4.2 might need to be updated when used with the App-V 4.5 Sequencer.
 For details and workarounds, please refer to the Knowledge Base article at <https://go.microsoft.com/fwlink/?LinkId=123412>.

-### <a href="" id="after-client-upgrade-from-app-v-4-2--some-applications-are-not-shown-"></a>After client upgrade from App-V 4.2, some applications aren't shown
+### After client upgrade from App-V 4.2, some applications aren't shown

 Check for the following error in the log: ”The Application Virtualization Client couldn't parse the OSD file”.
 The Microsoft Application Virtualization 4.5 client filters out applications that have an OSD file containing an empty OS tag (&lt;OS&gt;&lt;/OS&gt;).